devnull-cz/c-prog-lang/modules/string.md

 printf("%zu\n", sizeof (foo));		// prints 4
 ```

-Using a character constant `'\0'` suggests it is a terminating null character
+Using an (octal) character constant `'\0'` suggests it is a terminating null
-but it is still just a zero byte.
-So, you could use `0`, as follows, but it is
+character but it is still just a zero byte.
+So, you could use `0`, as follows,
-not generally used:
+but it is not generally used:

 ```C
 char foo[] = { 'b', 'a', 'r', 0 };